 ParkAdmin expands into other areas

-Somewhere around this time, the same model was rolled out to lockers.
-This allowed students to purchase both a parking pass and a locker at the same time.
-It also became necessary to implement some business logic since some enterprising students bought more passes than they needed and proceeded to scalp them to other students and staff members!
+During this time, the same model was rolled out to lockers.
+Students could purchase both a parking pass and lockers at the same time.
+It became necessary to implement some business logic since some enterprising students bought more passes than they needed and proceeded to scalp them to other students and staff members!

-The system was so successful that other spin-off businesses were being created.
-Once the limits of one pass per account were applied students still found a way around that with public email systems.
-The next evolution brought Single Sign On (SSO) technology to the mix which allowed the ParkAdmin system to validate against the University’s user system.
-Now OPS-COM has the ability to validate users against homegrown systems, Banner integration, LDAP integration and any number of other sources.
+The system was so successful that it created other spin-off businesses.
+Once we applied the limit of one pass per account students found a way around that with public email systems.
+The next evolution brought Single Sign-On (SSO) technology to the mix which allowed the ParkAdmin system to validate against the University’s user system.
+Now OPS-COM can validate users against homegrown systems, Banner integration, LDAP integration and any number of other sources.

 Previously patrols would generate handwritten tickets for the city of Ottawa.
-The city would pay a mere $10-15 per violation even though the violation fine amounts were often $50 and $65; to Brian Billings this was a huge opportunity to increase campus revenues.
+The city would pay a mere $10-15 per violation even though the violation fine amounts were often $50 and $65; to Brian Billings, this was a tremendous opportunity to increase campus revenues.
 (Paying credit where it is due, Brian was the visionary behind the idea of an online parking application.)

-By this time ParkAdmin had grown to be used by at least 4 or 5 other colleges/universities many of whom had interest in the increased revenue opportunity.
-Once ViolationAdmin had a firm footing, an appeals module was added and the old PocketPC handheld units were replaced with the newer and more affordable Android units which remain in use today.
+By this time ParkAdmin grew and at least 4 or 5 other colleges/universities using it had interest in the increased revenue opportunity.
+Once ViolationAdmin had a firm footing, we added an appeals module.
+Replacement of the old PocketPC handheld units with the newer and more affordable Android units was next.
+These units remain in use today.